ThorsteinSkaug/Project-3/README.md

 ----------------------------------------------------------------------------------------------------------------------

-The Particle class is a class made to define an object Particle, where the particle's attributes can be initialsed.
+The Particle class is a class made to define an object Particle, where the particle's attributes can be initialised.

 The PenningTrap class is a class made to define an object Trap, where the trap's paramaters can be defined and initialised.